-- Kell, C. (to appear 2016) Literacy, mobile texts and translocal literacies.
+- Kell, C. (2016) Literacy, mobile texts and translocal literacies.
 In Canagarajah, S. (ed) The Routledge Handbook of Migration and Language.
 Routledge: London and New York.

-- Kell, C, Czerniewicz, L. and Trotter, H. (to appear 2016) Visibility of Scholarly Research and Changing Research Communication Practices: A Case Study from Namibia.
+- Kell, C, Czerniewicz, L. and Trotter, H. (2016) Visibility of Scholarly Research and Changing Research Communication Practices: A Case Study from Namibia.
 In A. Esposito. (ed) Research 2.0 and the Impact of Digital Technologies on Scholarly Inquiry.
 Advances in Knowledge Acquisition, Transfer, and Management (AKATM) Book Series.
 IGI Global.

 - Kell, C. (2015) ‘Ariadne’s thread: Literacy, scale and meaning making across time and space.’
 In Stroud, C. and Prinsloo, M. Language, literacy and diversity: Moving Words.
 Routledge: London and New York.

 - Kell, C. (2010) ‘New Literacy Studies and ethnographic perspectives from South Africa’ (trans).
 In J. Kalman, J. & Street, B. Lectura, escritura, y matématicas como practicas sociales.
 Dialogos con Latinoamerica.
 Siglo XXI Editores, México